LilyBell/laravelgrecaptcha/README.md

 2. Fill in the form and check reCAPTCHA V2
 3. The form will expand and ask you to register the domains that are associated with this app.

-> **It is very important to list all domains that your application might access the API from**
+> **It is very important to list all domains that your application might access the API from,**
 > **Failure to do this will result in the API refusing requests from your application.**

 > When developing locally enter 127.0.0.1 for your domain

-Next,  we want to do is create a base view template.
+Next, what we want to do is create a base view template.
 These are useful for setting up content blocks as well as maintaining application wide dependencies.

 ```Blade